-The RFP and the contract arising from this RFP shall provide for medical care for prisoners in the facility.
+The RFP and the contract arising from this RFP shall provide for medical care for prisoners (for purposes of this RFP the terms prisoner, inmate and detainee are used interchangeably) in the facility.
 The proposal and the resulting contract shall:

-(1) be designed to protect the health and welfare of the detainees or prisoners and to avoid the spread of contagious disease;

-(2) provide for medical supervision of detainees or prisoners and emergency medical care for prisoners to the extent necessary for their health and welfare;

-(3) provide for the detection, examination and treatment of detainees or prisoners who are infected with tuberculosis or venereal diseases; and

-(4) provide for the adoption, assistance to the Sheriff and the County in the continued development, improvement, and implementation of the Cumberland County Jail Health Plan.
+- (1) be designed to protect the health and welfare of the detainees or prisoners and to avoid the spread of contagious disease; - (2) provide for medical supervision of detainees or prisoners and emergency medical care for prisoners to the extent necessary for their health and welfare; - (3) provide for the detection, examination and treatment of detainees or prisoners who are infected with tuberculosis or venereal diseases; and - (4) provide for the adoption, assistance to the Sheriff and the County in the continued development, improvement, and implementation of the Cumberland County Jail Health Plan.